Moduli spaces of sextic curves with simple singularities and their compactifications: Introduction

-Given a root system $R$ with ADE components, the sextic curves with ADE singularities of type $R$ form a subvariety of $\PP^{27}=\PP\mathrm{Sym}^6(\CC^3)^\vee$, see \cite[Prop 2.1]{greuel1996equianalytic}.
-An irreducible component of this subvariety is called a \emph{singular type}, denoted by $T$.
-Greuel--Lossen's result \cite[Corollary 5.1(b)]{greuel1996equianalytic} and \cite[Theorem 2.5.1]{greuel2021plane} implies that each irreducible component is smooth of the expected dimension.
-Thus, for any given singular type $T$, we can define the moduli space $\calM_T\coloneqq\PGL(3)\dbs\calV_T$, where $\calV_T$ denotes the associated irreducible component.
-All such $R$ are classified by Urabe \cite{urabe1988combinations} and Yang \cite{yang1996sextic}, where the maximal rank is $19$.
-By Yang \cite[Thm 2.1]{yang1996sextic}, the number of $R$ with rank $19$ (respectively, $18$, $17$, $16$) is $519$ (respectively, $987$, $975$, $782$).
+For a root lattice $R=\oplus_{i=1}^l R_i$ with each $R_i$ irreducible of type ADE, we consider sextic curves with exactly $l$ simple singularities of type $R_1, \cdots, R_l$.
+These sextic curves form a subvariety of $\PP^{27}=\PP\mathrm{Sym}^6(\CC^3)^\vee$, see \cite[Prop 2.1]{greuel1996equianalytic}.
+For each irreducible component of this subvariety, we say that the sextic curves in that component have the same singular type, say $T$.
+We write this component as $\PP\calV_T$, where $\calV_T$ denotes the space of corresponding sextic polynomials.
+By results of \cite[Corollary 5.1(b)]{greuel1996equianalytic} and \cite[Theorem 2.5.1]{greuel2021plane}, each $\PP\calV_T$ is smooth of the expected dimension, see \S \ref{subsection: ADE sextic} for the definition of the expected dimension and the precise formula.
+For any given singular type $T$, we define the moduli space $\calM_T\coloneqq\SL(3, \CC)\dbs\PP\calV_T$, see \S \ref{subsection: ADE sextic}.

-Next we formulate our main theorem and highlight the key ingredients for the proof.
-Fix a singular type $T$ (with root system $R$) and take a sextic curve $Z$ of such type.
+Next, we formulate our main theorem.
+Fix any singular type $T$ with associated root lattice $R$ and let $Z$ be a sextic curve of type $T$.
 Let $X$ be the minimal resolution of the double cover of $\PP^2$ branched along $Z$.
 Then $X$ is a K3 surface.
-The Picard lattice $\Pic(X)$ naturally contains a degree two class $H$ (which is the pullback of the hyperplane class of $\PP^2$) and a root lattice $L$ of type $R$.
+Its Picard lattice $\Pic(X)$ naturally contains a degree two class $H$ (which is the pullback of the hyperplane class of $\PP^2$) and a root lattice $L$ of type $R$.
 Let $P$ be the primitive hull of $\langle H\rangle\oplus L$ in $\Pic(X)$.
-The orthogonal complement $Q$ of $P$ in $\Lambda_X\coloneqq H^2(X,\ZZ)$ is a lattice with signature $(2,20-\rank P)$, thus defines a type IV domain $\DD_T\coloneqq\DD(Q)$.
-The period of $P$-polarized K3 surfaces (see also Dolgachev \cite{dolgachev1996mirror}) gives rise to an algebraic morphism
+The orthogonal complement $Q$ of $P$ in $\Lambda_X\coloneqq H^2(X,\ZZ)$ is a lattice with signature $(2,20-\rank (P))$, thus defines a type IV bounded symmetric domain $\DD_T\coloneqq\DD(Q)$, where $\DD(Q)$ denotes the type IV domain associated to $Q$ (see Definition \ref{defn: period domain}).
+The period of K3 surfaces gives rise to an analytic morphism

 Here the monodromy group $\Gamma_T$ is defined in \S\ref{subsection: define period map}.
 We call $\Prd_T$ an occult period map, following Kudla--Rapoport \cite{kudla2012occult}, to distinguish with the usual period map.